Astro 6531: Astrophysical Fluid Dynamics

 Magnetostatic equilibrium: pressure-balanced plasma column, sausage and kink

-instabilities.
-Magnetic cloud, Virial theorem. critical mass to flux ratio
+Magnetic cloud, virial theorem.
+Critical mass to flux ratio

 (magnetic flux problem of star formation).
 Ambipolar diffusion.
 Qualitative

 discussion of torsional Alfven waves and magnetic braking.
-Magneto-Rotational
+Plasma beta.

 Back to